-On November 6, the finance ministers of Estonia, Latvia, and Lithuania signed a Memorandum of Understanding in which they agreed to cooperatively explore a number of strategies aimed at boosting Baltic capital market development, including potentially developing distributed ledger technology (DLT) solutions.
+On November 6, the finance ministers of Estonia, Latvia, and Lithuania signed a Memorandum of Understanding in which they agreed to cooperatively explore a number of strategies aimed at boosting Baltic capital market development, including potentially supporting the development of distributed ledger technology (DLT) solutions.

 Signed with the objective of harmonizing regulations to effectively create a single "regional capital market in the Baltic states" by "facilitating cross border investments and by breaking down investment barriers," the MoU calls for the creation of a steering committee that would meet at least once per year to guide and track the document's implementation.